Márcio Santos (basketball)

-Márcio Henrique da Costa Santos (born 2 November 2002), also known mononymously as Márcio, is a Brazilian professional basketball player for Maccabi Tel Aviv of the Israeli Ligat HaAl and the EuroLeague.
+Márcio Henrique da Costa Santos (born 2 November 2002), also known mononymously as Márcio, is a Brazilian college basketball player for the LSU Tigers of the Southeastern Conference (SEC).
 Márcio is a 2.04 m (6 ft 8 in) tall center.
 He won the 2023 FIBA Intercontinental Cup with Franca, and was their top scorer of the final.
 Márcio is a three-time NBB All-Star.

 Professional career

 Born in Três Corações, Minas Gerais, Márcio debuted in the Novo Basquete Brasil (NBB) in the 2018–19 season with Franca.
 He had a breakout season in 2020–21, when he averaged 8.1 points.

 He enrolled for the 2023 NBA draft, but was not selected.
 In the 2023 offseason, Márcio played in the 2023 NBA Summer League with the Atlanta Hawks and appeared in five exhibition games, in which he totalled 17 minutes and 2 points.
 After the Summer League, he re-signed with Franca for one more year.

 Márcio won the 2023 FIBA Intercontinental Cup with Franca.
 On 24 September, Márcio scored a team-high 15 points on 6-for-9 shooting and grabbed 8 rebounds in the 70-69 won final over Telekom Baskets Bonn.

 On July 10, 2024, he signed with Ratiopharm Ulm of the German Basketball Bundesliga (BBL).

-On July 21, 2025, he signed with Maccabi Tel Aviv of the Ligat HaAl.
+On July 21, 2025, he signed with Maccabi Tel Aviv of the Israeli Basketball Premier League.